 We also have to divide the profile function by the expectation value $\big<E\big>=\exp(\sigma^2/2)$ of the log-normal distribution due to the increased average of the saturation scale due to the sampling.
 This introduces another variable $\sigma$ which is restricted by the data.
-These fluctuations play an important role in the low $|t|$ region while for the large momentum transfer it is the geometrical fluctuations of smaller hotspots that are significant.
+These fluctuations play an important role in the low $|t|$ region while for the large momentum transfer which is the focus of this work, it is the geometrical fluctuations of smaller hotspots that dominate.

 Another possible contribution to the small $|t|$ spectrum could be proton size fluctuations, which can be described by the event-by-event fluctuations of the proton size parameter $B_G$.
 For completeness, we implement these fluctuations by sampling the mean value of $B_G$ as $4$~GeV$^{-2}$ with a variance of $1.3 $~GeV$^{-2}$ which controls the amount of fluctuations.
 The variance chosen here is rather large, to show the limit of the contribution of these kinds of fluctuations.
 These are large length-scale fluctuations and are only expected to contribute to the cross-section at small $|t|$, but as will be seen, even with this large variance this contribution is negligible.